 Rehabilitation and Secondary Prevention

-On behalf of the New Zealand Cardiac Prevention and Rehabilitation Group (NZCPR), welcome to the NZCPR web page.
+On behalf of the New Zealand Cardiac Prevention and Rehabilitation Working Group (NZCPR), welcome to the NZCPR web page.

 The NZCPR Group meets once a year at the CSANZ Annual Scientific Meeting, has telephone conferences three times a year, and aims to meet as smaller regional groups at least two-yearly for professional development days.